syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if number is less than one.
+&#35;NUM! - occurs if number is less than one.

-#VALUE! - occurs if absolute value of number is less than one.
+&#35;VALUE! - occurs if absolute value of number is less than one.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img30.png)

+_ACOTH_

 ### ACSCH